If you’re starting a business, you’ll need to give it a name that’s not already being used by another company.

 Most states allow you to reserve your LLC name before you register it.
 Your name reservation can last anywhere from 30 days to 12 months.

-To learn how to file for a business name reservation, check out our Form an LLC guide.
+To learn how to file for a business name reservation, check out our LLC Name Search state guides.

 Business Entity and LLC Name Search by State